sunflowerbofh/http-authentication/readme.txt

 If you have suggestions on how to improve network support, please submit a comment.

+= Does this plugin support multisite (WordPress MU) setups? =

+Yes, you can enable this plugin across a network or on individual sites.
+However, options will need to be set on individual sites.

+If you have suggestions on how to improve network support, please submit a comment.

 = How do you handle staged deployments (dev, test, prod) with the plugin? =

-If you have a WordPress site with multiple environments (e.g. `dev.example.com`, `test.example.com`, and `example.com`) you can use additional variables in the login and logout URIs:
+If you have a WordPress site with multiple environments (e.g. `dev.example.com`, `test.example.com`, and `example.com`) you can use additional variables in the login and lo gout URIs:

 * `%host%` - The current value of `$_SERVER['HTTP_HOST']`
 * `%base%` - The base domain URL (everything before the path)